top of page

 Do they have the right art qualifications and experience?

-Ideally, you are looking for someone who has dedicated their career to art and has the relevant qualifications and experience to back it up.
-Many senior art advisors will have so much experience that their qualifications will be irrelevant but if you are working with someone more up and coming then this may be a factor.
+Ideally, you are looking for someone who has dedicated their career to art and has the relevant qualifications and experience from a reputable institution such as Sothebys Institute or Christies Education.
+Many senior art advisors will have so much more industry experience that their qualifications will be irrelevant but if you are working with someone more up and coming then this may be a factor.

 What type of art do they specialise in?